firezone/firezone/docs/docs/authentication/google-sso.md

 ## Step 3 - Configure Firezone

-Edit the configuration located at `/etc/firezone/firezone.rb` to include the following lines:
+Edit the configuration located at `/etc/firezone/firezone.rb` to include the
+following:

 ```ruby
 # set the following variables to the values obtained in step 2